Executive Leadership Team

 Kim Dammann currently serves as Managing Director of Special Education for KIPP LA Schools.
 She joined KIPP LA in 2011 and she has overseen the growth of the region’s special education programs and services.
 Prior to KIPP, Kim was a Resource Specialist Program Coordinator for Total Education Solutions, where she managed the special education compliance and services for over 30 charter schools in the Los Angeles region.
 Kim began her teaching career at Five Acres, a school and residential treatment facility for abused and neglected children.
 In her ten years teaching at Five Acres, she taught kindergarten, second, sixth, seventh and eighth grades.
 Her last six years were spent in the role of Lead Teacher, overseeing the school’s Junior High Program.

-Dylan Gruver Dylan Gruver currently serves as the Director of Talent Acquisition with KIPP LA Schools.
+Dylan Gruver currently serves as the Director of Talent Acquisition with KIPP LA Public Schools.
 Dylan joined the KIPP LA team in the spring of 2017.
-Prior to returning to the the 'best coast', he served as Deputy Chief of Talent and Director of Human Resources with Friendship Public Charter School in Washington, D.C.
-He began his career in education reform as a teacher with Teach For America in New York City.
-Dylan is a graduate of the University of Washington (Go Dawgs!), received his Master's of Education at Lehman College, and holds a Masters Certificate in Human Resources Management from Cornell University
+Prior to returning to the 'best coast', he served as Deputy Chief of Talent and Director of Human Resources for five years with Friendship Public Charter Schools in Washington, D.C.
+He began his career in education reform in 2008 when he joined Teach For America as a Corps Member in New York City.
+Dylan was a founding middle school math and science teacher at the School for Global Leaders in the Lower Eastside of Manhattan.
+Dylan is a graduate of the University of Washington (Go Dawgs!), received his Master's of Education from Lehman College, and holds a Masters Certificate in Human Resources Management from Cornell University.

 Hadley Huberman is the School Leader at KIPP Comienza Community Prep lower school.
 Prior to becoming School Leader, she was the Assistant School Leader at KIPP Comienza Community Prep Lower School for two years.
 Upon joining KIPP in 2012, Hadley taught kindergarten for a year.
 She subsequently moved to third grade to found the grade level and become the Grade Level Lead for the founding team.
 As an Assistant School Leader, Hadley was responsible for managing, coaching, and developing the third and fourth grade teams.
 Hadley began her career teaching kindergarten in a charter school in Boyle Heights for two years during her Teach For America Commitment.
 She received her M.A. in Administration and Policy in Urban Education from Loyola Marymount University and her B.A. in English Literature from The University of Washington.